xblahoud/ltlcross_wrapper/README.md

 Otherwise, each filename/dirname can be changed by setting `out_res_file`, `out_log_file`, `out_bogus_file`, and `tmp_dir`.

+#### Temporary files in ltlcross commands
+Some tools need to read the input from (or store the output in) a temporary file that is different from the one that ltlcross expects.
+This file name has to be specified in the command for `ltlcross`.
+As the task will be processed in parallel (unless requested otherwise with `processes=1`), we can have a lot of race conditions.
+For this purpose, each process created by the `Modulizer` class set its own value into an environment variable called `$LCW_TMP`.
+You can then specify tools with commands like

+    "tool1" : ltl2tgba %f > $LCW_TMP.in.hoa && tool1 $LCW_TMP.in.hoa ...

+If you are using the batch mode of [GOAL](http://goal.im.ntu.edu.tw/wiki/doku.php), you need to specify the names of the temporary files in the GOAL command, where the `$LCW_TMP` variable will not be expanded.
+You can, however, use `echo $LCW_TMP` in nested shell evaluation inside the GOAL command (enclosed in two \`).
+See an example of complementation performed by GOAL and simplified by Spot.

+    'piterman': "ltl2tgba -B > $LCW_TMP.in && GOAL/gc batch '$temp = complement -m piterman `echo $LCW_TMP.in`; save -c HOAF $temp `echo $LCW_TMP.out;' && autfilt --small --tgba $LCW_TMP.out > %O

 TODO: Explain ltlcross options

 ### Results' Analyzer